rohanmahy/draft-ietf-cbor-serialization/draft-ietf-cbor-serialization.md

    * Big numbers described in {{Section 3.4.3 of -cbor}} MUST be accepted.
    * Leading zeros SHOULD be ignored.
-   * An empty string SHOULD be accepted and treated as the value zero.
+   * An empty bstr SHOULD be accepted and treated as the value zero.

 ## When to use ordinary serialization